The Master of Engineering Science (Biomedical) is a 72 unit program offered by the College of Science and Engineering.

 - a Bachelor degree in medical science or an equivalent qualification: or

 - a Bachelor degree in computer science or an equivalent qualification: or

 - an Australian TAFE Diploma or Advanced Diploma or Associate Degree or an qualification in an appropriate field plus 7 years of relevant work experience.

-In addition, applicants must demonstrate successful completion of higher education topics in mathematics (equivalent to first-year university mathematics) and science (equivalent to a university undergraduate topic in physics).
-Some basic knowledge of biology and human physiology is also assumed.
+A knowledge of mathematics (equivalent to first-year university mathematics) and science (equivalent to a university undergraduate topic in physics) and a basic knowledge of biology and human physiology is assumed.